rpmuller/ePubs/WesternPhilosophy.md

 "There is an entity c such that the statement '* wrote Waverty is true if x is c and false otherwise; moreover c is Scott." .

-The first part of this, before the word "moreover/' is defined as meaning: "The author of Waverley exists (or existed or will exist)."
+The first part of this, before the word "moreover," is defined as meaning: "The author of Waverley exists (or existed or will exist)."
 Thus "The golden mountain does not exist" means: